huaihuaiweng/CS6400-project/README.md

 The full datasets already exist within the papers.db downloaded from the gatech OneDrive and folder files located at the google drive
 The original dataset is available at https://snap.stanford.edu/data/cit-HepTh.html where the abstract information tar can be downloaded: cit-HepTh-abstracts.tar.gz
-Example of datafile
+Extract the tar and gz files and save the cit-HepTh-abstracts folder in the repository Example of datafile

 ```